matrix-org/synapse/docs/turn-howto.md

    Try removing any AAAA records for your TURN server, so that it is only reachable over IPv4.

- * If your TURN server is behind a NAT:
+ * If your TURN server is behind NAT:

-    * double-check that your NAT gateway is correctly forwarding all TURN ports to the NAT-internal address of your TURN server.
-If advertising both IPv4 and IPv6 external addresses, ensure that the NAT is forwarding both IPv4 and IPv6 traffic to the IPv4 and IPv6 internal addresses of your TURN server.
-When in doubt, remove AAAA records for your TURN server and configure coturn to advertise only IPv4 addresses.
+    * double-check that your NAT gateway is correctly forwarding all TURN ports (3478 & 5349 for TCP & UDP TURN traffic, and 49152-65535 for the UDP relay) to the NAT-internal address of your TURN server.
+If advertising both IPv4 and IPv6 external addresses via the `external-ip` option, ensure that the NAT is forwarding both IPv4 and IPv6 traffic to the IPv4 and IPv6 internal addresses of your TURN server.
+When in doubt, remove AAAA records for your TURN server and specify only an IPv4 address as your `external-ip`.

     * ensure that your TURN server uses the NAT gateway as its default route.